gyjzh/ReactiveSwift/README.md

 1. **[Design Guidelines][]**

    Contracts of the ReactiveSwift primitives, Best Practices with ReactiveSwift, and Guidelines on implementing custom operators.

+## Example: interactive form UI

+ReactiveSwift includes a _UI Examples_ playground, which demonstrates:

+1. how to build an interactive form UI with bindings, properties and `Action`s, with a live view in action.

+1. the ideal Model-View-ViewModel layering practices.

 ## Example: online search